 It is said that this character of the decisions of the Third Plenary Session was dictated exclusively "by diplomatic considerations as regards a certain power."
 True, the present most complicated situation in China requires that a flexible policy be pursued towards a most malicious opponent.
 But the fundamental line of state policy must not be subordinated to considerations of a temporary diplomatic character, the more so if it is a question of the mortal enemy of our people.
 That is the first point.
 Secondly, one correct and serious step in the direction of unity at home will be a thousand times more effective even in the sense of its positive influence upon China's diplomatic relations with other countries than making concessions and bending the knee to the aggressor.

-It is very characteristic that in view of the growing

-desire in China for national unity against foreign aggressors on the basis of collaboration between the C.P., the Kuomintang and other organisations, even Sato, the Japanese Minister of Foreign Affairs, was compelled to speak about "the need for reviewing the foreign policy of Hirota towards China and the recognition of the just demands of China concerning equality for the parties to the Sino-Japanese negotiations."
+It is very characteristic that in view of the growing desire in China for national unity against foreign aggressors on the basis of collaboration between the Communist Party, the Kuomintang and other organizations, even Sato, the Japanese Minister of Foreign Affairs, was compelled to speak about "the need for reviewing the foreign policy of Hirota towards China and the recognition of the just demands of China concerning equality for the parties to the Sino-Japanese negotiations."

-But in spite of all this, the last Plenary Session of the Kuomintang still stood out to advantage, to some extent, from all preceding Plenary Sessions and Congresses which have taken place since the breakdown of collaboration between the Kuomintang and the C.P. of China.
-There was a positive side to its work, expressed not only in the fact that despite the threats and intrigues of the pro-Japanese elements, proposals reached the Plenary Session from public organisations in Shanghai, Peiping, Manchuria and other parts concerning the need for the Kuomintang to adopt a foreign policy in the spirit of resisting Japanese aggression and a domestic policy in the spirit of uniting the national forces and of making the regime more democratic; and not only in the fact that the North-East Army headed by Chang Hsui-lang, Yui Suichun, the 17th Army headed by Yan Hu-chen and Sun Vyi-ju, and other prominent military and political leaders of China, introduced a proposal for the establishment of a united national front between the Communist Party, the Kuomintang and other organisations, for joint resistance to the aggressor.
+But in spite of all this, the last Plenary Session of the Kuomintang still stood out to advantage, to some extent, from all preceding plenary sessions and congresses which have taken place since the breakdown of collaboration between the Kuomintang and the Communist Party of China.
+There was a positive side to its work, expressed not only in the fact that despite the threats and intrigues of the pro-Japanese elements, proposals reached the Plenary Session from public organizations in Shanghai, Peiping, Manchuria and other parts concerning the need for the Kuomintang to adopt a foreign policy in the spirit of resisting Japanese aggression and a domestic policy in the spirit of uniting the national forces and of making the regime more democratic; and not only in the fact that the Northeast Army headed by Chang Hseuhliang, Yui Hseuh-chun, the 17th Army headed by Yan Hu-chen and Sun Yui-ju, and other prominent military and political leaders of China, introduced a proposal for the establishment of a united national front between the Communist Party, the Kuomintang and other organizations, for joint resistance to the aggressor.
+The positive side of this Plenary Session was expressed further not only in the fact that for the first time since the breakdown of collaboration between the Kuomintang and the Communist Party, a number of true disciples of Sun Yat-sen and prominent leaders of the Kuomintang in the persons of Sung Ching-ling, Sun Fo, Fung Yui-san, Li Li-chung, Lu Chun-lin, Shih In and others proposed "the restoration of the three great political principles of Sun Yat-sen, namely, an alliance with the U.S.S.R., an alliance with the Communist Party, and support for the workers' and peasants' mass movements."